Poli-Sci in the Real World: Different Careers You Could Pursue

 Dr. Andrew Rehfeld teaches Political Science at Washington University in St. Louis and says his students have gone into a wide range of jobs.
 Some work with nonprofit organizations, some work in journalism, and some get jobs where they analyze data, to name a few.
 “I have a lot of students go into law, but more go into community organizations,” he says.
 “They’re usually politically related, but they’re not politicians.”

-Rehfeld says many students declare a major in Political Science because they like discussing current events, then they’re surprised that in class that they’re more likely to talk about subjects like mathematical models predicting court decisions.
+Rehfeld says many students declare a major in Political Science because they like discussing current events, then they’re surprised that in class they’re more likely to talk about subjects like mathematical models predicting court decisions.
 “Political scientists are trained to think on their feet,” says Dr. Kimberly Mealy of the American Political Science Association.
 “They also know and understand the workings of political institutions.”
 Studying Congress and the Supreme Court means learning how to write, argue, and analyze.
 Wondering what else you can do with a Political Science degree?
-These professionals talked about their jobs and how the skills they learned in class help them every day.
+Learn from these professionals and how the skills they acquired in their college classes help them every day.

 Johanna Moss, Education Associate at the National Museum of American Jewish History